-The Archives and Collections are currently open on a limited basis to all researchers including GSA staff and students, and external visitors including members of the general public.
+The Archives and Collections are currently open to all researchers including GSA staff and students, and external visitors including members of the general public.

 Due to social distancing measures in line with the COVID-19 pandemic, we are not currently able to offer in-person group sessions.
 However, you can find more information on our normal group session provision here for future reference.

-The Archives and Collections will be open from 10am to 4pm on Thursdays and Fridays from September 2021.
+The Archives and Collections are open Monday to Friday from 10am to 4pm.
 We are based in The Whisky Bond on Dawson Road.
 If you’d like to visit and view our holdings, please make an appointment in advance by emailing firstname.lastname@example.org or telephoning 0141 566 1418.

 Before your Visit